stak21/BashScripts/README.md

 This project in the System engineering & DevOps series is about:
 This is a little example of what this baby can do~
+!!
+This is a fun little thing I worked on, but its still easy to make your own readme without it.
+And could be faster?
+So if you find this script slower than you would be able to make it yourself! don't bother~
 For those of you who don't have a template for a README and a lot of people suggest keeping you README organize, this is great for you (although it is a lot more wwork if you want your README to be a couple lines)